fygar256/general-assembler-axx/README.md

 The parameter specified in .viw must match the number of bytes represented by the pattern, which is (number of bits in the bundle - number of bits in the template divided by 8 (bits)) + (1 if there is a remainder, 0 if not).

+In EPIC, the error pattern must be explicitly specified as `:: ::`.

 ##### Non-EPIC VLIW

 For non-EPIC processors, the pattern file is written as follows.